 The sculpture, named “McJesus,” was meant to be a critique of society’s capitalistic culture, Haifa Museum of Art officials told the Associated Press.
-The demonstrations began last week and came as a surprise to museum director Nissim Tal, who said the sculpture had been up for months and shown in other countries without incident, according to MSN.
+The demonstrations began last week and came as a surprise to museum director Nissim Tal, who said the sculpture had been up for months and shown in other countries without incident,

 The AP reports that the protests were sparked by scores of visitors to the museum sharing photos of “McJesus” on social media, upsetting many Arab Christians, who considered the sculpture insensitive to their religion.
 Tal told the Jerusalem Post that more than 30,000 people have viewed the exhibit featuring “McJesus” since opening night in August.

 “This is very offensive, and I cannot consider this art,” Amir Ballan, an artist in Haifa and a Christian, told the AP.
 “We will continue through peaceful rallies and candle vigils. … We won’t be quiet until we reach a solution.”